 CMC Markets CFDs Customer Service

-The biggest point of difference for CMC Markets CFDs compared to other forex brokers like Axitrader is the fact they pair all traders with a dedicated trading team member.
+The biggest point of difference for CMC Markets CFDs compared to other forex brokers like Axitrader and IG Markets is the fact they pair all traders with a dedicated trading team member.
 These individuals are experts in CFDs and provide advice and information ranging from market insights, dealing solutions through to education.
 They also provide access to industry-related events when suitable for the trader.

 CMC Markets also provide their traders with seminars, events and even workshops that are held both online and in-house.
 Access is also provided to yearly seminars that include the leading traders worldwide as well as social events.
 They also provide 24 hour support to customers in need.